 Appraiser Qualifications Board

 Under the provisions of Title XI of the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (FIRREA), the Appraiser Qualifications Board (AQB) establishes the Real Property Appraiser Qualification Criteria (Criteria), or the minimum education, experience and examination requirements for real property appraisers to obtain a state certification.
-Twice a year, the AQB issues Q&As on the Criteria to be used as guidance for state regulatory agencies and the public.
+The AQB issues Q&As which are published periodically on the Foundation website.
 The AQB issues Exposure Drafts on proposed changes to the Criteria and obtains feedback at public meetings throughout the year in various regions of the country.